lhochsz/artrequests/README.md

 3. Edit **server.js** lines **40 & 41** with the username and password of the MySQL database.

-3. Via command line, change directory to root and run **npm install**, this will install dependencies.
+3. Via command line, change directory to project root and run **npm install**, this will install dependencies.

-4.  "npm start" to run application.
+4.  **npm start** to run application.

 5. Browse to http://localhost:8081